tylerxiety/the-Hitchhiker-s-Guide-to-Data-Science/README.md

     - Map each word in the preprocessed emails into a list of word indices.
   - **Feature Extraction**: produces a feature vector from the word indices.
   - **Train**

+### Unsupervised Learning

+- **Models**:
+   - **k-Means Algorithm**: An iterative procedure that starts by guessing the initial centroids, and then refines this guess by repeatedly assigning examples to their closest centroids and then recomputing the centroids based on the assignments.
+     - Random initialization:
+       - K < m
+       - Randomly pick K training examples
+       - Try random initialization a couple of times (2-10, 10-100, ...)
+     - Choose the value K:
+       - Elbow method: Find the "elbow" of the plot.
+But not always is the case.
+       - Evaluate K means based on a metric.

+   - **Dimentionality Reduction Model and Examples**:
+       - Models:
+         - Principal Component Analysis (PCA)
+       - Applictions:
+         - Data Compression:
+           - Speed up supervised learning
+           - Reduce memory/disk needed to store data
+         - Better Data Visualization
+       - Bad Application: Use PCA to prevent overfitting (instead, use regularization).

 ### Courses list: